It's a thrill and a delight to have you here, Rush Limbo, behind the golden EIV microphone, as always.

 Your guiding light.

-America's real anchor man, the Doctor of Democracy, and America's Truth Detector, all combined, one harmless, lovable little fuzzball.
+Rush Limbaugh, America's real anchor man, the doctor of democracy, and America's truth detector, all combined, one harmless, lovable little fuzzball.

 Tavis Smiley.

-Brother Cornell, Brother Cornell, and they're there they they did that national poverty tour.
+Brother Cornell, and they did that national property tour.

-And I I remember that I uh I gave these guys some kudos for for what they were doing.
+And I remember that I gave these guys some kudos for what they were doing.

-I mean actually going out, and I thought what what I've heard about what they were doing, it was positive.
+I mean, actually going out, and I thought what I've heard about what they were doing, it was positive.

-And then you know months later, I didn't get to it, though we had a soundbite here, Brother Cornell was on TV uh running me down, but talking about how he still needed solidarity with with Brother Rush, uh, because I forget why.
+Brother Cornell was on TV running me down, but talking about how he still needed solidarity with Brother Rush, because I forget why.

-Uh I just I just know him from his uh his numerous TV appearances.
+I just know him from his numerous TV appearances.

 But he did that tour with Tavis.